Jack Kitts stepping down as Ottawa Hospital CEO next year

 The Ottawa Hospital says CEO and President Dr. Jack Kitts is retiring.

-Kitts, who has served as the hospital’s president and CEO since 2002, will be stepping down in June 2020.
+Kitts, who has served as the hospital’s president and CEO since 2002, will be stay on the job until June 2020.

 “Throughout his career, [Kitts] has been instrumental in creating an institution that is recognized around the world for innovation and world-class research.
 He has always led by example and his extraordinary legacy is characterized by prioritizing people and putting patients at the centre of health care,” the Ottawa Hospital's Board of Governors said in a press release.